OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 OK | Object Key | The key that identifies the slow query.
 ON | Object Name | The name of the slow query.
 NE | Number of Executions | The total number of calls for a given slow query.
-OEK | Object’s eSpace Key | The key of the application module where the slow query was called.
+OEK | Object's eSpace Key | The key of the application module where the slow query was called.
-OEN | Object’s eSpace Name | The name of the application module where the slow query was called.
+OEN | Object's eSpace Name | The name of the application module where the slow query was called.
 EC | Number of errors | The number of errors that occurred during the request.

 #### Request event details for ConsumedIntegrationExecuted event { #consumedintegrationexecuted-details }